-Are you confused between body butter vs lotion?
+Are you confused about body butter vs lotion?
 Or lotion vs cream?
-Learn the difference between body butter and lotion, cream, balms, and salves.
-Plus tips on making your own easy and effective DIY moisturizers at home.
+Learn the difference between body butter and lotion, cream, balms, and salves, plus get tips on making your own DIY moisturizers.

 Would you rather listen?
 Check out my interview on the HobbyScool Podcast, where we discuss the difference between body butter vs lotion.
 Listen to the podcast episode here.